Chinese actor Deng Lun fined $22.7 million for tax evasion

 The report said he took the initiative to pay back 44.55 million yuan in taxes and admitted to other tax-related wrongdoing of his own accord.

+He was ordered to pay 106 million yuan in fines, late fees and unpaid taxes.

-The actor's personal accounts on Weibo and short-video platform Douyin - along with his studio's social media accounts - were later suspended and made unavailable.
+The actor's personal accounts on Weibo and short-video platform Douyin, as well as his studio's social media accounts, were later suspended and made unavailable.

-According to Chinese entertainment news outlets, Deng's name has also been removed from dramas he starred in on some streaming sites - including Ashes Of Love, Because Of You (2016) and Sweet Dreams (2018).
+According to Chinese entertainment news outlets, Deng's name has also been removed from dramas he starred in on some streaming sites - including Ashes Of Love and Because Of You (2016).

-Brands have also rushed to drop him.
-Cosmetics company L'Oreal and home appliance brand Viomi Technologies are among those that terminated their partnership with Deng.
+Brands have rushed to drop him.
+Cosmetics company L'Oreal and home appliance brand Viomi Technology are among those that terminated their partnership with Deng.

 He is not the first high-profile tax-dodging celebrity in China.